 Enclosed in a hard, round shell, walnuts have an uncanny resemblance to the brain.
 But that’s not why they are called the ‘brainy’ food.
 It’s the omega-3 fatty acids present in them that boost brain power and help in aiding memory.
 That’s why they are recommended for young children during their study years, and also for the elderly to stave off the risks of Alzheimer’s and other brain-related conditions.

-But the benefits of walnut are not restricted only to your grey matter.
+But the benefits of walnuts are not restricted only to your grey matter.
 Here are some other ways that these kernels boost vitality.

 Walnuts are a rich source of copper, which help keep away wrinkles and fine lines.
 The elastin present in copper helps maintain the elasticity of your skin, thereby keeping it youthful and radiant.
 Walnuts can also be powdered and used as a face scrub for exfoliation to remove dead cells and reveal your natural glow.
 Walnut shell powder [available readily] is also used an a natural exfoliant.
 It is added to soaps and face wash to make scrubs.

 Walnuts are rich in proteins, omega-3 acids and fibre—all of which combine to give you a feeling of fullness, and keep hunger at bay for long periods.
-Have a handful of walnuts as a snack, with some raisins.
+Have a handful of kernels as a snack, with some raisins.
 Keep a pack of walnuts in your workplace, to snack on.
-Walnuts are also a great post-workout snack, to combat exhaustion.
+These nuts are also a great post-workout snack, to combat exhaustion.

 Omega-3 acids yet again!
 This super-hero takes absolute good care of your heart by lowering LDL [the bad cholesterol], and increasing HDL [the good one], controlling high blood pressure, reducing inflammation of blood vessels and chances of a blood clot.

 Toxins such as free radicals are formed in our body due to unhealthy diet, stress, exposure to pollution and UV radiation.
-The polyphenols, manganese, copper and vitamin E present in walnuts help in purging these toxins from the body.
-Additionally, walnuts boost your immunity and also have anti-cancer properties.
+The polyphenols, manganese, copper and vitamin E present in the kernels help in purging these toxins from the body.
+Additionally, they boost your immunity and also have anti-cancer properties.

 Walnuts are essential for women during and after pregnancy.
 The omega-3 fats are crucial in the development of your baby’s brain and eyes.
-Walnuts are also beneficial for lactating mothers to maintain a healthy supply of milk.
+These nuts are also beneficial for lactating mothers to maintain a healthy supply of milk.

 The next time you are tempted to open your refrigerator for a midnight snack, hold back!
 Instead, reach out for a fistful of walnuts.
 It not only satiates your hunger in the right way, but also raises the levels of melatonin in your blood—a hormone that induces sleep.